openmm/openmm/docs-source/usersguide/library.rst

 value (e.g., 0.63), and a Unit (e.g., kilogram).
 The same Quantity can be expressed in different Units.

-The set of BaseDimensions defined in the simtk.unit module includes:
+The set of BaseDimensions defined in the openmm.unit module includes:

 * mass
 * length